The Cellular Potts Model on Disordered Lattices: Supplementary Information

 \subsection{Circularity on regular lattices}

 Figure~\ref{fgr:cV_mode_sq_hex} shows the behavior of the mode of the Voronoi circularity on square and hexagonal lattices.
 Unlike the distributions of $q_V$ and $n^{\ast}$, the distribution of $C_V$ always has only a single peak.
 Nonetheless, the mode of this distribution is also a complementary determinant of the transition.
-As for the irregular lattice we discussed in the main text, on the square lattice, the mode of $C_V$ distribution equals the circularity of the pentagon.
-For the hexagonal lattice, like $n^{\ast}$, there is the expected mismatch.
+As for the irregular lattice we discussed in the main text, on the square and hexagonal lattices, the mode of $C_V$ distribution is very close to the circularity of the pentagon, when the system transitions from disordered and fluid-like to ordered and solid-like.